metapolator/metapolator/Docs/roadmap.md

   * Exporter: Organize the creation of Instances by taking a Master and creating outlines from it using ufoJS export plugins.

-* CPS: Initial Object-Model to process parameters.
+* **CPS:** Initial Object-Model to process parameters.
 Details: [Cascading Parameter Sheets](https://github.com/metapolator/metapolator/wiki/cascading-parameter-sheets)

-* Plugins: the beginnings of the Plugin mechanisms.
+* **Plugins:** the beginnings of the Plugin mechanisms.
 This will give us the inspiration needed to create a unified plugin mechanism for all parts of Metapolator.
 Included in the first Milestone:
   * import: reading parameters from outline fonts into cps
   * export: make metapost code to create outlines
   * parameter definition

-* Sample project, that shows how data is organized in Metapolator, and is fully functional (but small.)
+* **Sample project:** To show how data is organized in Metapolator, and is fully functional (but small.)
 Details: [Metapolator Project File Format](https://github.com/metapolator/metapolator/wiki/metapolator-project-file-format)

-* Fundamental GUI concepts.
-Details: [interaction design](https://github.com/metapolator/metapolator/wiki/interaction-design)
+* **Fundamental GUI concepts:** Details: [interaction design](https://github.com/metapolator/metapolator/wiki/interaction-design)

 2. Approaching the GUI [August 1]
 ----------------------